 I too have been shut out from small town goons a time or two.
 After I sold my two small restaurants outside of Atlanta, I went to a rural mountain town.
-The pilot light of restaurants is always on in your lizard brain after you’ve been in the business for a while.
+The pilot light of ‘maybe I’ll open another cafe’ is always on in your lizard brain after you’ve been in the business for a while.
 I imagine it’s how couples who should get a divorce decide to have another kid.
 Why not?
-How hard can it be?
+How hard could it be?

 I had a couple of Sunnybrook Farm delusional plans for an old country store and another for a vacant cafe in a “charming village” in Northeast Georgia.
 The latter fell apart when the old woman who owned it whispered too loudly to her sycophant sons, “I don’t like her, she asks too many questions…” and for good reason.
 I was a relatively seasoned restaurateur who had learned what an idiot I was on a couple of commercial leases in the past.
 I knew what to ask for and my inquiry as to why Georgia Power said that all of the units in the building got billed to the cafe’s account… I was dismissed.